 My mission is to inspire positive environmental action through creative interpretation of the science.

 - Find me at the Open University.

 - Read my Student Story on the CENTA website.

 - Read my bio on 1 Million Women in STEM.

 I joined the Open University in October 2019 as a full-time research student looking at the sustainable management of floodplain meadows.
-I’ll be examining the impact of management strategies, such as hay cutting date, on both crop quality and yield, and the implications for various stakeholders.
+I’m examining the influence of management strategies, such as hay cutting date, on both crop quality and yield, and the implications for nature-friendly farming and biodiversity conservation.